 There were approximately three times as many infections among people taking daily oral pills of tenofovir/emtricitabine (Truvada) than among people receiving the PrEP injections, leading the Data and Safety Monitoring Board (DSMB) to recommend that the blinded, randomized portion of the study be stopped early.
 The results come nearly two years earlier than originally expected, said Raphael Landovitz, MD, the HPTN 083 protocol chair.

-“One of the biggest challenges with PrEP at this time is adherence, or remembering to take pills,” said Janessa Broussard, NP, director of clinical services at San Francisco AIDS Foundation.
+“One of the biggest challenges with PrEP at this time is adherence, or remembering to take pills,” said Janessa Broussard, NP.
 “There is a subset of people that oral PrEP does not work for–they can’t swallow the pill, or their lifestyle or routines don’t allow for it.
 So this could be another option for these people, or for people who are taking pills but prefer to receive an injection.”

 The HPTN 083 study enrolled 4,570 cis men and trans women at sites across Argentina, Brazil, Peru, Thailand, the U.S. and Vietnam.
 12% were trans women, and two-thirds of participants were under 30 years old.
 Participants were randomly assigned to receive either oral TDF/FTC (Truvada) pills or the long-acting cabotegravir injections (each participant received one active drug and one placebo, so all participants received an injection and took pills during the study).
 The 600 mg cabotegravir injections were administered once every 2 months (every 8 weeks).

 A total of 50 HIV infections occurred in the study, with 38 infections among people taking daily oral pills and 12 infections among people receiving the cabotegravir injections.
 These results demonstrate that the cabotegravir injections were statistically non-inferior to the daily oral regimen.